Why Your Website Isn’t Ranking on Google: Common Issues and Solutions

 Bloated plugins or scripts

-If Google struggles to crawl your site efficiently, rankings will suffer.
+If Google struggles to crawl your site efficiently, your rankings will suffer.

-Fix first: Run a basic technical audit.
 Page speed and mobile usability are now baseline expectations, not optional extras.
+A technical audit can help identify these issues.

 3. Your Content Is Too Thin (Or Too Generic)